ancientml/ml4al-2024/call-for-papers.md

-The 1st Workshop on Machine Learning for Ancient Languages (ML4AL 2024) will be co-located with ACL 2024 and will be held hybrid on August 15, 2024.
+The 1st Workshop on Machine Learning for Ancient Languages (ML4AL 2024) is co-located at ACL 2024 and will take place in a hybrid format in Bangkok, Thailand and remotely, on 15 August 2024.
+The ML4AL workshop aims to inspire collaboration and support research momentum in the emerging field of Machine Learning for the study of ancient texts.
+Additional details can be found at https://www.ml4al.com.

 # The scope
 Ancient languages preserve the cultures and histories of the past.